Where is the earthquake focus? The focus of an earthquake is the point where the rocks start to fracture. It is the origin of the earthquake.

 The epicenter is the point on land directly above the focus.

 The focus is also called the hypocenter of an earthquake.
 The vibrating waves travel away from the focus of the earthquake in all directions.
 The waves can be so powerful they will reach all parts of the Earth and cause it to vibrate like a turning fork.

 Directly above the focus on the Earth's surface is the earthquake epicenter.
-Earthquake waves start at he focus and travel outward in all directions.
-Earthquake waves do not originate at the epicenter.
+Earthquake waves start at the focus and travel outward in all directions.
+Earthquake waves DO NOT originate at the epicenter.

 Most news stories on earthquakes will list the epicenter of an earthquake and then tell how deep the earthquake was from the epicenter.
 Great earthquakes that occur in subduction zones may give an earthquake focus but they actually break along hundreds of kilometers.
 The 1960 Chilean earthquake broke along 800 kilometers of the fault line.

 Click for More Information and to Order

 Shallow-focus earthquakes occur between 0 and 40 miles deep.
 Shallow-focus earthquakes are much more common than deep-focus earthquakes.
 Crustal plates moving against each other produce most of the shallow-focus earthquakes here on Earth.
 These earthquakes are generally smaller and scientists use the Richter scale when measuring these earthquakes.

 Shallow-focus earthquakes are much more dangerous than deep-focus earthquakes.
 They release 75% of all the energy produced by earthquakes each year.
 They are crustal earthquakes that are smaller than deep-focus earthquakes.